-It is important to note that these legal proceedings are against the BLM and Colorado State Parks, who have both approved Over The River and authorized the project to move forward.
+It is important to note that the following legal proceedings are against the Bureau of Land Management (BLM) and Colorado State Parks, who have both approved Over The River and authorized the project to move forward.
 These cases have not been brought against Christo.

 ROAR v.
-BLM: This case was filed in federal district court in Denver on February 1, 2012, by law students at the University of Denver Law School acting on behalf of an opposition group.
-It challenges the decision by BLM to issue a land use authorization to construct and display the two-week temporary work of art, Over The River.
+BLM: This case was filed in federal district court in Denver on February 1, 2012, by law students at the University of Denver Law School on behalf of ROAR.
+The complaint was denied and dismissed by the Federal District Court on January 2, 2015.
+The ruling upheld the decision by BLM to issue a land use authorization to construct and display the two-week temporary work of art, Over The River.
+ROAR has appealed this decision to the U.S. Court of Appeals.
 No injunction has been requested.